 Grad school involves doing a lot of research, so we want to make sure you really like it.
 Convey this in your research statement.
 Also, we are looking for independent thinkers, not technicians.
 So when you describe your previous research experience, talk about your research in terms of the big questions you were addressing and why they are important; don’t simply list a bunch of techniques that you learned.

 There are dozens of PhD programs in Neuroscience – what makes you attracted to ours?
 Is it because our CNUP program is one of the best in the country?
 Or are you interested in the research of particular faculty members?
-Make sure you make this clear in your Personal Statement.
+Make sure you make this clear in your application.

 Do your homework

 Once you get an interview, the next step is to come prepared.
 We are looking for students who will also be great colleagues – people who can discuss research (theirs and ours) in an engaged and interesting way.